getcarina/getcarina.com/_posts/2016-03-15-moving-chatops-into-carina.md

 ## Migrating To Carina

 The RedisToGo instance's connection information was available as the `REDISTOGO_URL` environment variable of the Hubot instance via the [`heroku-toolbelt`](https://toolbelt.heroku.com/) by way of a `heroku config --app=${APP}`.
-Using this connection string information, we were able to use the `redis-cli` to pull down an `rdb` dump of the redis instance which powered Hubot's redis-brain.
+Using this connection string information, we were able to use the `redis-cli` to pull down an `rdb` dump of the Redis instance which powered Hubot's redis-brain.

 ```bash
 # Set some env vars